davidbgk/open-source-template/README.md

 We’ll take care of tagging your issue with the appropriated labels and answer within a week (hopefully less!) to the problem you encounter.

 If you’re not familiar with open-source workflows or our set of technologies, do not hesitate to ask for help!
 We can mentor you or propose good first bugs (as labeled in our issues).
+Also welcome to add your name to Credits section of this document.

 ### Submitting bugs